Dario Franchitti: 2005–2008

 At the season's conclusion, Franchitti almost declined an opportunity during negotiations to sign a one-year contract extension because he had been considering either a career change or retirement since his sub-par results in IndyCar; Frachitti, however, remained at AGR for the 2006 season.
 His performance declined after Team Penske and Chip Ganassi Racing (CGR) became more developed when IndyCar used only Honda engines, and AGR underperformed on short high-speed oval tracks.
 He took pole position for the Honda Grand Prix of St. Petersburg street course race where suspension failure after colliding with Kosuke Matsuura's damaged car eliminated him from contention.
 Franchitti qualified 17th for the Indianapolis 500 and came seventh after a late race pit stop for fuel.
-His final eight races yielded a season-best finish of second at Infineon Raceway and four top-nine finishes.
-Before the season-ending round at Chicagoland Speedway, Franchitti sustained a concussion in a vintage car accident at the Goodwood Revival and was replaced by A. J. Foyt IV.
+His final eight races yielded a season-best finish of second at the Indy Grand Prix of Sonoma and four top-nine finishes.
+Before the season-ending round at Chicagoland Speedway, the Peak Antifreeze Indy 300, Franchitti sustained a concussion in a vintage car accident at the Goodwood Revival and was replaced by A. J. Foyt IV.
 He was eighth in the points standings with 311 points.